xgds/xgds_planner2/xgds_planner2/xpjsonSpec/xpjson.rst

  * Per-parameter choices: Restrict users to a limited range of choices for each parameter using the ``choices`` member.

- * Command profiles: Sometimes we want to pre-define a set of profiles for a command, where each profile sets most or all of the parameter values for the command.
-Restricting users to choose from among these profiles has some advantages in terms of allowing the schema designer to choose descriptive names for the profiles ("wide low-res panorama", "narrow high-res panorama"), and allowing each profile to be thoroughly tested before deployment, for example to empirically measure the average time it takes to execute.
-To use profiles:
+ * Command presets: Sometimes we want to pre-define a collection of presets for a command, where each preset sets most or all of the parameter values for the command.
+Restricting users to choose from among these presets has some advantages in terms of allowing the schema designer to choose descriptive names for the presets ("wide low-res panorama", "narrow high-res panorama"), and allowing each preset to be thoroughly tested before deployment, for example to empirically measure the average time it takes to execute.
+To use presets:

-   * Place the profiles in the ``commands`` section of the PlanLibrary_.
+   * Place the presets in the ``commands`` section of the PlanLibrary_.

-   * Once the user has chosen a profile in the planning interface, their ability to further edit the parameter values set by the profile is controlled by the ``editable`` member of each ParamSpec_, so the plan schema designer can choose how much flexibility to grant the user.
+   * Once the user has chosen a preset in the planning interface, their ability to further edit the parameter values set by the preset is controlled by the ``editable`` member of each ParamSpec_, so the plan schema designer can choose how much flexibility to grant the user.